 Increasing Keyword Limitations

-It is also possible to get even more specific with keywords than with what is shown in either the Phrase Match or Related Keywords reports.
+It is also possible to get even more specific with keywords than with what is shown with the SEO keyword tool in either the Phrase Match or Related Keywords reports.
 Once you find some keywords that you wish to target, you may want to specify more within the keyword such as a location.
 If you are local business targeting a specific region, you can then add this geo location to your keywords.
 For example, you may be a fruit vendor in Tallahassee, Florida and come to a keyword such as “local fruit vendors.”

 You can then get more specific by targeting the keyword “local fruit vendors Tallahassee Florida.”
 By adding this location, you are specifying to the search engines you are looking to rank for a specific keyword for a specific location.
 Anyone who searches this in the search engine is most likely going to want to click your site due to how relevant your site is to this keyword.
 You can apply this same concept to your business model and what you plan on doing with your SEO.